-Always lift your boat by connecting properly rated cables or straps with appropriately sized hardware to the factory installed lifting rings at the bow and stern of the boat.
+Always lift your boat by connecting properly rated cables or straps with appropriately sized hardware to the factory installed lifting rings at the bow

 Refer to Section 2, Specifications of this manual to identify the correct weight and lift ring spacing for your boat.
-Nautique recommends you never configure the lifting cables or straps at more than a 10 degree angle from 90 degrees vertical.
+Nautique recommends you never configure the lifting cables or straps at more than a 10 degree angle from 90 degree vertical.

-CAUTION Drain the bilge and/or a launch control system and/or aftermarket water bladder(s) to eliminate excess water before you lift the boat.
+Drain the bilge and/or launch control system and/or aftermarket water bladder(s) to eliminate excess water before you lift the boat.